Host Family FAQs

 Q. What happens if the placement doesn’t work out?

 A. The Madison Christian International team will work with you and your student to resolve any adjustment issues that your family or student may be experiencing.
 Our experience shows that most “problems” are a result of miscommunications, unrealistic expectations, or cultural misunderstandings.
 The majority of the time, misunderstandings can be resolved through mediation and open communication.The Madison Christian International team will conduct mediation and counseling with your family and your student as soon as an issue arises.
 If, after mediation and counseling, it is determined that the issues cannot be resolved, the Madison Christian International team will place the student with another MCS host family.
 A student may not change families without approval from the Director of International, as any new host family must be fully screened and vetted in compliance with Madison Christian School's international program regulations.

 Q. What happens if my student has behavioral or academic problems during his/her stay in my house?

 A. Students are required to sign an agreement to abide by all Madison Christian School International Program rules before they arrive.
-If any problems arise, the Homestay Director will step in and work with the student and family to determine what action is necessary.
-If a student is not following rules or struggling academically, your Homestay Director will address the issue with the student and may schedule a mediation/communication session to discuss the behavior and identify concrete ways to remedy the issue.
-When appropriate, the Homestay Director will meet with the Sr. High Principal and Head of School to issue further disciplinary action, including a warning, probation, or more serious consequences.
+If any problems arise, the Director of International will step in and work with the student and family to determine what action is necessary.
+If a student is not following rules or struggling academically, your Director of International will address the issue with the student and may schedule a mediation/communication session to discuss the behavior and identify concrete ways to remedy the issue.
+When appropriate, the Director of International will meet with the Upper School Principal and/or the CORE team to issue further disciplinary action, including a warning, probation, or more serious consequences.
 Students are well informed of Madison Christian's disciplinary procedures and are expected to abide by the program rules at all times.

 Please feel free to connect with us if you have any additional questions at email@example.com